christianvoigt/argdown/docs/guide/colorizing-nodes.md

 <b>: #tag-3
 ```

-While this might seem comfortable it will clutter your Argdown code with data elements and tightly couple data and representation.
+While this might seem comfortable, it will clutter your Argdown code with data elements and tightly couple data and representation.

 Because of this, it is recommended to use the other options available.
-For cases in which other people have assigned color with data elements in their Argdown documents, you can use the `ignoreColorData` setting.
+For cases in which other authors have assigned color with data elements in their Argdown documents, you can use the `ignoreColorData` setting.

 ## The `ignoreColorData` setting